-- · Host to a switch
+- Host to a switch

 - Backend to a switch

 - Interswitch links (ISLs)

-Short wave optical fibre connections must be used between a node and its switches.
-Clusters that use intercluster Metro Mirror or Global Mirror can use short or long wave optical fibre connections, or distance-extender technology that is supported by the switch manufacturer.
+Short wave optical fiber connections must be used between a node and its switches.
+Clusters that use the intercluster Metro Mirror or Global Mirror features can use short or long wave optical fiber connections between the switches, or they can use distance-extender technology that is supported by the switch manufacturer.